 Lesson 3: The Matter of the Philippines

 The treaty of peace ending the Spanish-American War resulted in the United States obtaining the Philippine Islands from Spain.
-Despite intense political opposition to the acquisition of the islands, the U.S. Senate ratified the treaty.
+Despite intense political opposition to the acquisition of the islands, the U.S. Senate ratified the Treaty of Paris in 1899.
 The political impact of anti-imperialist arguments, the difficult experience of suppressing native Filipino resistance, and the lack of attractive opportunities for further territorial expansion, all effectively stalled the American imperialist/expansionist movement.
 The United States would experiment thereafter with less intrusive means of exercising international influence, such as Open Doors and protectorates, which contained their own practical and moral challenges.

-In this lesson, students examines the controversy surrounding the Philippines as they read documents and participate in a role playing exercise that places them as advisors to the President.
+In this lesson, students examine the controversy surrounding the Philippines as they read documents and participate in a role playing exercise that places them as advisors to the President.

-Debate the key positions of people in the controversy over the Philippines.
+Examine the conflicting positions of people involved in the decision to annex the Philippines.

 Evaluate the consequences of the decision made by the U.S. regarding the Philippines.